 In addition to that waterproof layer for your floor, you may need to install a sump pump to keep your basement dry.
 Sump pumps and their installation costs between $300 and $1,397.

-Kitchen remodels can be expensive, with high-end remodels topping $23,900 or more.
+Kitchen remodels can be expensive.
+The cost to remodel a kitchen ranges from $28,696-$90,397.
 However, a kitchen renovation gives homeowners a great return on investment.
 Upgraded kitchen cabinets, countertops, and appliances can increase your home's resale value.
 Not to mention, you'll get a lot of enjoyment out of your redone room.

 These are the factors the affect what you'll pay for a Pinterest-worthy kitchen remodel: